Stein's method for multivariate Brownian approximations of sums under dependence

 \subsection{Structure of the paper}

 In Section \ref{section 2} we define the spaces of test functions we will be working with and the corresponding norms which will appear in the bounds.
 We also present Proposition \ref{prop_m} giving circumstances under which the bounds obtained later in the paper converging to zero imply weak convergence of the considered probability distributions.
 Section \ref{section3} gives statements of the main results of the paper, mentioned above.
+Section \ref{ex_exceedances} presents the example concerning exceedances of an $m$-scans process.
 Section \ref{section5} contains all the proofs preceded by finding the Stein equation for approximation by the law of interest, solving it and examining properties of the solutions.
 In the appendix we present the proof of the aforementioned Proposition \ref{prop_m}.